A delivery driver got stuck in a client’s driveway during the Texas storm. The couple took her in for five days.

 Timmons, however, was anxious about being in the strangers’ home.

-“I was very grateful, but kind of nervous, so I paced the room and talked on the phone with my aunt, then my parents, to let them know the situation,” said Timmons.
+“I was very grateful, but kind of nervous, so I paced the room and talked on the phone with my aunt, then my parents, to let them know the situation,” Timmons said.
 “I also kept trying to reach any tow truck company I could find, but nobody could come.
 I was stuck.”

 He’s rescued 500 people from icy Texas roads: ‘As fast as I was clearing cars out, people were pulling in and getting stuck’